 Self-Reporting Requirement.
-Existing law requires legal entities to file a change in ownership statement with the Board of Equalization (BOE) within 90 days of a change in control or change in ownership under RTC section 64(c) or (d).
+Existing law requires legal entities to file a change in ownership statement with the BOE within 90 days of a change in control or change in ownership under RTC section 64(c) or (d).
 The BOE notifies county assessors of changes in control and ownership of legal entities.